curry1-c/VCVW-3DDet-Pillar-SALNet/README.md

 | **ECA + SALA (dimweight)** | **69.29** | **4.932** | **28.76** |

 **Observation.**
-The proposed joint model achieves the best overall performance while preserving real-time efficiency.
+The proposed joint model achieves the best overall performance in our experiments.
 Compared with the baseline, the final model improves AP_R40 by **+2.59** without increasing parameter size.
+The reported FPS values were measured under the same local experimental setting and may vary with hardware, software environment, runtime warm-up, and implementation details.

 ### 4.2 BEV Detection Comparison